Mustard2/Simplicage-Documentation/docs/source/index.rst

 .. note::

-   This project is under active development.
+   This documentation refers to an unreleased add-on.

 Contents
 --------